 Many English readers’ will pause when reading the title of this post thinking there is a mistaken apostrophe.
 But as many of you know, the vogue way of spelling “the Koran” has become “the Qur’an” so two apostrophes are needed.
 The use of the apostrophe here is not in any of the ways used in English: possession and to show missing letter being the common.
-Instead we use apostrophes occasionally when transliterating words from other languages, in this case Arabic.
-But what the heck does the apostrophe do for pronouncing “the Qur’an represent?
+Instead we use apostrophes occasionally when transliterating words from other languages, in this case Arabic and here it actually represents a sound.
+But what sound is the apostrophe in the Qur’an represent?
 For most Americans ignore it.

 The apostrophe is called the maddah and signals a glottal stop and lengthening of the “a” and thus those permutations in spelling where the “a” is doubled (“aa”) or has a long mark over it (“ā”).
 So the new Romanization, “Qur’an”, tells us a bit more about the actual underlying Arabic orthographics, but is correct pronunciation important?

 Actually, the pronunciation of “al-Qur’an” even varies between dialects of Arabic.
 So who cares if we don’t do it right, for there is no real “right”.
 Below I list the top Arabic dialects in order of number of speakers:

 - Moroccan/Maghrebi – 19.5 million